 Home sale revenue: New home construction sales to homeowners are financed by the Organization and are recorded when the title is transferred to the customer, which is when the performance obligation is satisfied.
 Neighborhood Stabilization Program (NSP) home sales are financed by a variety of sources including the Organization, the Virginia Department of Housing and Community Development (DHCD), and other grant sources as directed by the NSP program.
-Upon a sale of NSP program homes, the Organization estimates this liability/refund and reports such as an outstanding obligation.
-The opening balance of NSP liability as of July 1, 2019 was \$175,000.
+Upon a sale of NSP program homes, the Organization is required to return a percentage of program receipts to the NSP program.
+The Organization estimates this liability/refund and reports such as an outstanding obligation.
+The opening balance of NSP liability as of July 1, 2020 was \$288,850.
 The value of the first mortgage on the home is reported as revenue at the date of transfer to the homeowner with the corresponding sales price discount and mortgage loan discount reported as operating expenses.
-The opening balance of mortgage loans receivable as of July 1, 2019 was \$415,896.
+The opening balance of mortgage loans receivable as of July 1, 2020 was \$393,190.